thenaterhood/gscreenshot/README.md

-The following command should be suitable, with minor adjustments, for creating a gscreenshot package. python setup.py install --root="$pkgdir/" --optimize=1 --force --single-version-externally-managed
+The following command should be suitable, with minor adjustments, for creating a gscreenshot package. pip install --root="$pkgdir/" --force --no-dependencies .

 # SEE ALSO